fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 This monitoring service provides a grafana instance with a self-written datasource plugin to visualize data from the BEMcom REST API.

-The REST API basically provides datapoints with three types of timeseries data:
+The REST API basically provides datapoints with three types of time series data:

 - values - measured values of the datapoint
 - set-points - a user input marking an interval of acceptable values as well as a preferred value for one or several time intervals
 - schedules - the road map to be executed.
 A schedule could be inferred by an optimzation service given a set-point as input

-Not all datapoints provide all types of data as a datapoint can be a sensor - thus having values but no schedules - as well as an actor - having schedules and set-points as well.
+Not all datapoints provide all types of data as a datapoint can be a sensor - thus having values but no schedules - as well as an actor - having also schedules and set-points.

 See the BEMcom documentation (TODO: insert link) for more details.

-Thus, the holl-rest-api datasource plugin for grafana can display these three types of data quickly.
+Thus, the holl-rest-api datasource plugin for grafana can display these three types of time series quickly.

 ### On the holl-rest-api plugin